poetteacherperformerscientistecologistwarpoet - home

 teaching

 Mario is a qualified teacher, lecturer and educationalist with a wealth of experience working with children and adults.
+He is a specialist visiting speaker and classroom facilitator in secondary schools for War and Poetry and the new Creative Writing A-level.
+In 2013, he was elected a Fellow of the English Association.

 "Inspiring...
 Feedback afterwards was the most positive we've ever had for an outside tutor."
 A.C.
 Clarke